webtrees/webtrees.github.io/download/modules.md

 ### Simple Menu - by JustCarmen - `2.0` - `2.1` - [website](https://justcarmen.nl/modules-webtrees-2/simple-menu/)

 This simple module allows you to set up a new menu item and a new page.
-It is designed to quickly add a new menu item and page to webtrees, nothing more.
-It does not allow you to add submenu items or different pages per language.
+You can write the page text using the build-in texteditor.

 ----------